mohammedbalila/pulumi-iac-aws/README.md

 - Automated backups with point-in-time recovery

 - App Runner runs inside your VPC via a VPC Connector; public ingress, private egress via SGs
-- Lambdas run in private subnets with scoped SGs to reach RDS when needed
 - IAM roles scoped to minimum required actions (logs access limited to function log groups; X-Ray only for App Runner)
 - Runtime secrets via SSM Parameter Store (optional) with IAM limited to specified parameter paths
 - WAFv2 WebACL attached to App Runner (prod by default); optional CloudFront in front for edge protections and caching